 SEER (Seasonal Energy Efficiency Ratio)- A measure of cooling efficiency.

-Split System- A system that has the air handler seperate from the condensing unit.
+Split System- A system that has the air handler separate from the condensing unit.

-Ton- A unit of measurement to determain cooling capacity.
+Ton- A unit of measurement to determine cooling capacity.
 12,000 BTU's=1 ton.
-You can tell the tonage of your system by the model number on your condensing unit nameplate.
+You can tell the tonnage of your system by the model number on your condensing unit nameplate.
 24=2 ton, 36=3 ton 48=4 ton and so on.
 Some manufacturers may have a 0 in front of the number.
 024, 036, 048 etc.

-Variable Speed Motor- The evaporater blower motor that changes speed based on the needed cooling and heating requirements.
+Variable Speed Motor- The evaporator blower motor that changes speed based on the needed cooling and heating requirements.

-Zoning- Method of dividing a space into seperate cooling zones.
+Zoning- Method of dividing a space into separate cooling zones.

 If there are any other terms or phrases you are not familiar with, you can call or me E-mail them to me.
 I will assist you with the answer and add them here.